 Vitiligo can be treated with topical steroid creams, photochemotherapy

 Tinea versicolor can typically be treated with over-the-counter antifungal medications to combat the underlying infection.
 If symptoms persist with the use of over-the-counter treatments for more than two weeks, consult a dermatologist.

 To help protect your skin from developing light or white spots, make sure to moisturize daily, keep skin hydrated and use products that are not irritating to your skin.

-If you have a persistent light or white spot and nothing seems to help, please seek the advice of a board certified dermatologist, as it could be a more serious problem that requires prescription medications.
+If you have a persistent light or white spot and nothing seems to help, please seek the advice of a

 To learn more about the causes of white spots on the skin and available treatment options, contact the doctors at U.S. Dermatology Partners today.